Frequently Asked Questions (FAQs)

 Who provides the treatment?

 Dr. Richard Gevirtz, Distinguished Professor at Alliant University, San Diego is a California Licensed Psychologist (License # PSY 7204).
-He supervises the treatment provided by graduate psychology student interns who have each completed extensive study health psychology and biofeedback.
+He supervises the treatment provided by graduate psychology student interns who have each completed extensive study in health psychology and biofeedback.
 An overview of Dr. Gevirtz’s credentials can be found at:

 How many sessions are typically required?